thecodingmachine/safe/README.md

 Safe PHP
 ========

-# This project is deprecated

-Because of how this project needs to be in sync with the official PHP documentation, maintaining a set of functions for PHP 7 is simply too difficult, which means we have to drop support for versions below PHP 8.

-On the other hand, because this project is used in other libraries, I cannot actually change the PHP dependency in composer.json to ^8.0 without risking some huge versions conflicts.

-So the only solution I see is to create a new project: [Safe8](https://github.com/thecodingmachine/safe8/).

-The old safe library will stay on Packagist, but it won't be updated anymore.

-**Work in progress**

 A set of core PHP functions rewritten to throw exceptions instead of returning `false` when an error is encountered.

 ## The problem